lucacros/2324_Projet2A_PedaleGuitare/JournalDeBord.md

 ### 17/10

 Design of the pedal's preamplifier on a simulation software.
 We opted for a non-inverting circuit.
-Start of the design of the codec and microprocessor on Kicad.
+Start of the design of the codec, RAM and microprocessor on Kicad.
 Approaching the Faust programming language.